-We may elect to have loans under the credit facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 1.75% to 2.75% depending on the total leverage ratio then in effect.
+We may elect to have loans under the credit facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 1.75% to 2.75% depending on the total leverage ratio then in effect, or (ii) at the base rate plus a margin ranging from 0.75% to 1.75% depending on the total leverage ratio then in effect.
 We also pay a commitment fee on the unused amount of commitments, ranging from 0.375% to 0.5% per annum, depending on the total leverage ratio then in effect.
 Our obligations under the credit facility are secured by a first priority security interest in favor of the lenders in the majority of our assets, including our investments in unconsolidated affiliates.
 For the three months ended September 30, 2017 and 2016, the weighted average interest rate on borrowings under the credit facility was approximately 3.5% and 3.2%, respectively.
 For the nine months ended September 30, 2017 and 2016, the weighted average interest rate on borrowings under the credit facility was approximately 3.4% and 3.1%, respectively.
 At September 30, 2017 and December 31, 2016, our outstanding borrowings under the credit facility were \$302.0 million and \$291.8 million, respectively.
 At both September 30, 2017 and December 31, 2016 our outstanding letters of credit were \$0.4 million.